 Our practice has ophthalmologists who specialize in cataract surgery and are highly trained in this area of eye care with years of experience.
 They can provide you with the best care you can get in the tri-state area for cataracts, starting with cataract evaluation, followed by cataract treatment, and continued with post-surgical cataract care.

 A cataract is the clouding of the internal lens in the eyes, which interferes with the ability to see clearly.
 In a healthy eye, this lens would be clear, allowing light to enter seamlessly, and that enables you to see clearly.
 When you have a cataract, the clouding of the lens makes it like seeing through a foggy window.
-Some common symptoms of cataract are:
+Some common symptoms of cataracts are:

 At present, there is no way to eliminate a cataract other than surgically removing it.
 Cataract surgery is the most common treatment for this medical condition.
 Here at Everett & Hurite, our ophthalmologists specializing in cataract surgery can help you in providing personalized care on two of the most common surgical treatments for cataracts.
 They are:

 Phacoemulsification or Phaco: This is the most common line of treatment for cataracts, which utilizes ultrasound waves to break the cataract which is subsequently removed through a process called Aspiration.

 Extracapsular cataract extraction: This method is used to treat more advanced cataracts and it involves the removal of the cataract and the lens, and replaced by an artificial lens implant.
 While it takes about a month to heal completely after the procedure, these eye surgeries provide vision improvement rapidly in the first day or two after surgery.